Bridge Rectifier Circuit

 Synchronous rectifier

-The bridge rectifier is widely used to provide full wave rectification and it is possibly the most widely sued circuit for this.
+The bridge rectifier is an electronic component that is widely used to provide full wave rectification and it is possibly the most widely used circuit for this application.

-Using four diodes the bridge rectifier the circuit has a distinctive format with the circuit diagram based on a square with one diode on each leg.
+Using four diodes the bridge rectifier has a distinctive format with the circuit symbol based on a square with one diode on each leg.

 Bridge rectifier circuits